-Academics in the group collaborate widely with colleagues from the University of Exeter College of Medicine and Health, industry and other academic institutions.
+Academics in the group collaborate widely with colleagues from the University of Exeter University of Exeter Medical School, industry and other academic institutions.

 We are currently engaged in a number of intervention studies, laboratory studies and epidemiological studies that involve both clinical and non-clinical studies of the effectiveness of interventions to: